ccampo133/akka_streams_vs_rx_reactor/README.md

 ## Testing

-In terms of testing both libraries provide similar facilities where you can plugin a special component (StepVerifier for ProjectReactor and TestProbe for Akka Streams) to then assert on emissions, errors, completions, etc.
+In terms of testing both libraries provide similar facilities where you can plugin a special component (`StepVerifier` and `TestPublisher` for _Project Reactor_ and `TestProbe` and `TestSink` for Akka Streams) to then assert on emissions, errors, completions, etc.

-One cool feature that Project Reactor has is the concept of virtual time, where testing of strems that involve things like delays or retries with backoff super easy and fast as you can switch "wall time" based schedulers to "virtual time" schedulers in a breeze.
-I don't think any such facility exists for Akka Streams.
+One cool feature that _Project Reactor_ has is the concept of virtual time, where testing of streams that involve things like delays or retries with backoff super easy and fast as you can switch "wall time" based schedulers to "virtual time" schedulers in a breeze.
+I don't think any such facility exists for _Akka Streams_.

 ## Distributing stream